Some expressed concern about road safety at fatal wreck site - News Break

 A resurfacing project doesn’t indicate that engineers knew of a problem on a stretch of road, said department spokesman Tony Harris.

 ’Those resurfacing projects are planned as far as two years out.
-It is part of our ongoing, interstate maintenance program,” Harris said.
+It is part of our ongoing, interactive maintenance program,” Harris said.

 The wreck happened about 30 miles (about 48 kilometers) southwest of Montgomery near the bottom of a long grade that leads to a bridge that spans a wet-weather creek.
 Sells said there have been worries about the collection of water at the spot and the speed that many vehicles build up on the way down the slope.